 - What is the Dow theory?
 It’s a theory which says the market is in an upward trend if one of its averages (industrial or transportation) advances above a previous important high and is accompanied or followed by a similar advance in the other average.
 In other words, if one average moves up in price then the other one will follow within a reasonable time frame.

 As a result, the market trades in cycles.
 There will be pull backs and corrections.
 Those keep everything from becoming overvalued.
 Think about it; without corrections, the average trader wouldn’t be to afford trading.
 Every stock would be too expensive.

-So while bear markets or corrections can be painful to the investor, they're necessary.
-They also don't last as long as bull markets do.
-That's where you can implement the Dow theory.
+So while bear markets or corrections can be painful to the investor, they’re necessary.
+They also don’t last as long as bull markets do.
+Especially in the current world where we have unlimited stimulus or quantitative easing.
+That’s where you can implement the Dow theory.

 If you want to know whether or not the market is in an uptrend, take a look at the industrial or transportation Dow averages.
 If one of those has a previous high that’s broken to make a new one, look at the other average.
 There should be a similar advance as well.

 As a result, the uptrend is confirmed.
 There are 6 components that make up the Dow theory.
 We’ll take a look at those below.

 The market discounts everything.
 As a result, the Dow theory uses something known as the efficient markets hypothesis.
 That means that stock prices incorporate all available information.

 Even if the average trader doesn’t know everything there is to know about a stock, a bunch of factors are accounted for and priced into the market.
 Things like earnings potential, competitive advantages as well as the competence of management.
 In other words, fundamental analysis plays an important role into the price action of the market.
 Fundamental analysis is also something not every trader pays attention to.